wpreadme2markdown/wp-readme-to-markdown/README.md

         "wpreadme2markdown/wpreadme2markdown": "*"
     }

-The binary will be `vendor/bin/wp2md`

-### Download binary

-You may install WP2MD binary globally

-    sudo wget https://github.com/wpreadme2markdown/wp-readme-to-markdown/releases/download/2.0.2/wp2md.phar -O /usr/local/bin/wp2md
-    sudo chmod a+x /usr/local/bin/wp2md

-## PHAR compilation
+## CLI Version

-    # install dependencies
-    composer install
-    # run pake build script
-    composer pake phar

-Executable PHAR archive will be created as `build/wp2md.phar`

-* This assumes composer is installed as a package in your operating system.
-  If not, replace `composer` with php command and your composer.phar location (i.e. `php ../phars/composer.phar`)
+Visit [this GitHub page](https://github.com/wpreadme2markdown/wp2md) for the CLI version

 ## Web Version

 Visit [this GitHub page](https://github.com/wpreadme2markdown/web) for the web version and a link to its running instance